 Contamination from shooting ranges is a concern because:

 Operators of any activity need to assess and manage their risks.
-EPA has developed the following resources to assist shooting ranges manage their risks:
+EPA has developed resources to help shooting ranges manage their risks.

 EPA is an evidence-led organisation that uses data to inform its work and direct resources.
 At the request of the Victorian Department of Health and Human Services (DHHS), EPA undertook an assessment of potential environmental and human health risks posed by outdoor shooting ranges across Victoria.
 EPA has identified and assessed over 300 current and former shooting range sites using a desktop review.
 The desktop assessment used public information sources to compare shooting ranges in Victoria to geographic data to understand their proximity to sensitive locations, such as schools or waterways.